 In order to ensure your safety though you should only take your old car on a road trip if you are comfortable responding correctly in the event of a breakdown.
 Always call for help and make sure you stand in a very safe location.
 If you think a breakdown would be a very stressful experience for you then perhaps it’s not worth the risk.

 If you confidently rely on your old car on a daily basis, it can probably handle a road trip.
 If you have kept on top of oil changes and regular maintenance it isn’t likely to suddenly develop unexpected problems.
 However, if every time you get in your car there is a new issue, you may want to have it looked at before trusting it on a road trip.

-Old cars will have their quirks, but if they run and start reliably, you shouldn’t have to worry about taking it out for a road trip.
+Old cars will have their quirks, but if they run and start reliably, you shouldn’t have to worry about taking them out for a road trip.